Rules of Competition

 Panning a moving subject and using a slow shutter speed to blur a fast-moving subject

-Moving or adjusting the camera during exposure to create abstract, artistic interpretations of the subject.
-(Panning to keep sharp focus on a subject within the frame is, of course, allowed.)
+Moving or adjusting the camera during exposure to create abstract, artistic interpretations of the subject

 Perspective correction with tilt/shift lenses or software